troessner/reek/README.md

 ## Supported Ruby versions

-Reek is officially supported for the following CRuby versions:
+Reek is officially supported for CRuby 2.3 to 2.6 and for JRuby 9.1 and 9.2.

-  - 2.3
-  - 2.4
-  - 2.5

-Other Ruby implementations (like Rubinius or JRuby) are not officially supported but should work as well.
+Other Ruby implementations (like Rubinius) are not officially supported but should work as well.

 ## Fixing Smell Warnings